Don’t wait any longer…See clearly again

 TORIC: Intraocular Lens

-Lake Charles, Louisiana cataract patients now have the option of reducing or eliminating pre-existing astigmatism with the Toric Intraocular Lens (IOL).
+Southern Louisiana and Texas cataract patients now have the option of reducing or eliminating pre-existing astigmatism with the Toric Intraocular Lens (IOL).
 This new lens design provides quality distance vision and astigmatism correction all in one step.

-In the past, patients undergoing a cataract procedure only had the option of a single-focus lens to correct distance vision.
-However, they would still have to wear glasses or contact lenses to correct astigmatism.
+In the past, patients undergoing a cataract procedure only had the option of a single-focus lens to correct distance vision; However, they would still have to wear glasses or contact lenses to correct astigmatism.
 Sometimes, they would undergo additional procedures to correct astigmatism.
-With the Toric IOL, Falgoust Eye Medical & Surgical can treat the cataract and the astigmatism correction in one more predictable and precise step.
+With the Toric IOL, Dr. Falgoust can treat the cataract and the astigmatism correction in one predictable and precise step.

 Astigmatism simply means that the curvature of the cornea is irregular.
 Instead of being shaped like a basketball, its shape resembles a football with both steep and flat curves.
 These different curvatures in an astigmatic eye cause light to focus at multiple points in the eye instead of focusing only at one point on the retina (the light sensing part of the eye).
 The result is blurry, distorted vision.